 Check for any shell that may have come off in the opening process.
 Try and keep all the natural oyster juice in the shell, this will keep the oyster moist.

 Practice makes perfect, so keep trying and you will find the sweet spot of the oyster.
-Or you can always cheat and ask your fish monger to open them.
+Or you can always cheat by asking your fish monger to open them or buying them already in the half shell.

-These Japanese inspired tempura oysters with wasabi mayonnaise is a delicious dish to perfect and certain to be loved by your guest... enjoy!
+These Japanese inspired tempura oysters are a delicious dish to perfect and certain to be loved by your guest... enjoy!

 Happy cooking!